 - The Assistant Music Director rehearses and conducts typically one piece per concert.
 This means they conduct one piece in the Autumn, Spring and Summer concerts.

-- The AMD rehearses and conducts ALL the pieces for the Christmas concert and for the potential fundraising concert planned in late January.
+- The AMD rehearses and conducts ALL the pieces for the Christmas concert.

 - The AMD plays a big part in the decision of the repertoire that Sinfonietta plays and that they conduct.

-- The AMD conducts and represents Sinfonietta in every concert of the SWO/Sinf tour abroad (a joint tour with Southampton University Symphonic Wind Orchestra, SUSWO, and Sinfonietta), which occurs during the Easter holiday every year.
+- The AMD conducts and represents Sinfonietta in every concert of the tour abroad (typically a joint tour with SUSWO, but may include SUSO as well), which occurs during the Easter holiday every year (if joint with SUSO will take place in summer holiday).
 If the AMD is a student at Southampton University, half of their basic travel and accommodation costs for the tour will be covered by Sinfonietta.

 - The role is unpaid.
 Travel costs will, in most circumstances, not be reimbursed.

 - The role starts in September 2023 and ends after the Summer concert in 2024.

 - The Assistant Conductor is expected to be available to conduct for a short time (usually 30 minutes) in every Thursday evening rehearsal (6:30-9:30pm), or for times/dates agreed by them, the President, and the Conductor.
 Rehearsals also occur regularly on weekends.

 - The Assistant Conductor must, in their own time, intensively prepare their scores prior to rehearsals.
 This is so they can confidently and efficiently rehearse the orchestra and express their musical interpretation within the allotted rehearsal time.
 The scores will be provided and funded by Sinfonietta.